 The PLC load measures the capacity utilization of the user defined tasks.
 It is the ratio of time needed to complete a task to the time scheduled for the task.
 This is a direct measured value, which is always accurate.
 E.g. if only one task is configured with cycle period 20ms and the needed time to complete the task was 3.6ms, then the PLC load is 18%.
 (3.6/20*100%)

 The PLC tasks cycle times can be seen in the task configuration of Automation Builder while being logged into the PLC.
-Cycle times are shown for each task as last, average, miniumum and maximum.
+Cycle times are shown for each task as last, average, minimumum and maximum.

 The PLC load can be retrieved by the user from the function block SchedGetProcessorLoad from the library “CmpSchedule.library”.
+It returns the average PLC load of all cores.

 CPU load